 We do not!
 Nurses will incur a few costs throughout the process (CES Report fee, IELTS fee, etc.), but we do not charge a processing fee.
 We also don't do any paycheck withholdings.

-We provide you with a dedicated agent who assists you with the entire process from start to finish, we offer permanent U.S. residency (EB-3 Visa), we take care of all your Visa application costs, there aren't any processing fees or paycheck withholdings, your first month of housing is covered, and you receive a $750 USD reimbursement towards relocation costs upon arrival in the U.S.
+We provide you with a dedicated agent who assists you with the entire process from start to finish, we offer permanent U.S. residency (EB-3 Visa), we take care of all your Visa application costs, there aren't any processing fees or paycheck withholdings, your first month of housing is covered, and you receive a relocation reimbursement upon arrival in the U.S.

 For nurses who abide by our timeline requirements, we offer a free, three-month NCLEX review along with covering the NCLEX registration fee.
 We also offer up to $750 USD towards travel fees once nurses return from sitting the exam.*